cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 ## Git integration

+[Connect a GitHub or Gitlab repository](/pages/configuration/git-integration) to your Pages project so that new versions of your project are built and deployed when changes to your Git repository are detected.

-In addition to Direct Upload deployments, you can make use of the Pages [Git integration](/pages/configuration/git-integration/), which allows you to connect a GitHub repository to your Pages application and have the application automatically built and deployed after each new commit is pushed to it.
+In addition to Direct Upload deployments, you can make use of the Pages Git integration, which allows you to connect a GitHub repository to your Pages application and have the application automatically built and deployed after each new commit is pushed to it.

+{{<Aside type="note">}}

+Git integration cannot currently be added to existing Pages applications.
+If you have already deployed your application (using C3 for example), you need to create a new Pages application in order to add the Git integration to it.

+{{</Aside>}}

-This requires a basic understanding of [Git](https://git-scm.com/).
+Setup requires a basic understanding of [Git](https://git-scm.com/).
 If you are new to Git, refer to GitHub's [summarized Git handbook](https://guides.github.com/introduction/git-handbook/) on how to set up Git on your local machine.

 ### Create a new GitHub repository